AriFordsham/GHCWiki/building/using.md

 platform, then your source tree can also be your build tree, and you can skip the rest of this section.

+**Windows users**: so far as we know, symbolic links do not work right on MSYS at least, so we never use separate source and build trees on Windows.

 A *build tree* is just an exact copy of the source tree, except that every file in it is a symbolic link to the appropriate file in the